Osu Kannon Temple

 Google Maps

-Osu Kannon Temple is just a short walk from Osu Kannon Station on the Tsurumai Subway Line.
+Osu Kannon Temple is just a short walk from Osu Kannon Station on the Tsurumai Line.
 From Nagoya Station, take the Higashiyama Subway Line and transfer to the Tsurumai Line at Fushimi Station.
-The journey takes about 10 minutes and costs 210 yen.
+The trip takes about 10 minutes and costs 210 yen.

-Alternatively, you can walk 5–10 minutes from Kamimaezu Station, which is served by both the Tsurumai and Meijo Subway Lines.
-This route takes you through the Osu Shopping Arcade, right next to the temple, offering a lively stroll past shops and street food stalls.
+Alternatively, you can walk for 5-10 minutes from Kamimaezu Station on the Tsurumai and Meijo Subway Lines, passing through the shopping arcade next to the temple.

 Resources